nathanwilk7/Website/community/gsoc/README.md

 title: Google Summer of Code
 ---

-Welcome to the Polypheny [Google Summer of Code (GSoC)](https://summerofcode.withgoogle.com/) 2021 project page.
+Welcome to the Polypheny [Google Summer of Code (GSoC)](https://summerofcode.withgoogle.com/) 2022 project page.

+Please note that our application for GSoC 2022 is currently under review at Google.
+{:.message}

 * this unordered seed list will be replaced by toc as unordered list {:toc}